WileyPLUS

 We integrated Knewton's Adaptive technology into New WileyPLUS to enhance the summative offering with adaptive assignment leveraging Wiley content.
 The result followed and extended existing UX/UI patterns for a seamless and consistent experience.

-20% SUS increase, major STEM UEQ improvements measured 1 year after release of the new experience
+20% SUS increase, dramatic UEQ improvements after release of the new experience

 Wiley contracted a 3rd party to conduct research with WileyPLUS Instructors in 2019, the year I joined as Director of UX, and again in 2021 to measure the impact of more than two years of our work.